nkoster/bulkmailer/README.md

 </body>
 ```

-Bulkmailer will automatically replace any image **src** value inside the html by its respective attachment content ID.
+Bulkmailer will automatically replace any image inside the html by its respective base64 string.

 This means you can freely create an index.html with images, aslong as the images live in the images directory,
-and their src value contains the relative path, like **images/bukhanka.png** in the example.
+and their src value (and/or background url value) contains the relative path, like **images/bukhanka.png** in the example.

 ### Install